franckalbinet/gis-training-jelsa/src/spatial-agg.md

 Choose the layer of interest and "Run"
 Save it as new layer "gadm-rom-level1-se-dissolved"
 ```

+3. Last, select ASF outbreaks data covered by this new area of interest and save as `asf-20180101-20190410-se.shp`

 By now, you should have three new layers (see screenshot below):
 * the ASF outbreaks for these 5 counties